showbox-oss/ffmprb/README.md

 [![Circle CI](https://circleci.com/gh/showbox-oss/ffmprb.svg?style=svg)](https://circleci.com/gh/showbox-oss/ffmprb)
 ## your audio/video montage pal, based on [ffmpeg](https://ffmpeg.org)

-A command-line utility, a DSL (Damn-Simple Language) and a micro-engine for ffmpeg and ffriends.
+A video and audio composing DSL (Damn-Simple Language) and a micro-engine for ffmpeg and ffriends (with CLI)

 If you're neither a video technologist, nor a video artist, you neither need cumbersome low level tools (like ffmpeg), nor heavy and costly high level tools (like Premiere).